 If you or your parents are considering a reverse mortgage, make sure you get all the facts first.
 We have several resources to help you learn more about reverse mortgages.
 Check out:

-- Reverse Mortgages: a discussion guide from the CFPB’s Office for Older Americans
+- from the CFPB’s Office for Older Americans

 - Answers to common questions about reverse mortgages